Kelly Curtis

-Kelly Lee Curtis (born June 17, 1956) is an American actress.
-She is known for her roles in Magic Sticks (1987) and The Devil's Daughter (1991).
+Kelly Lee Curtis (June 17, 1956 – May 30, 2026) was an American actress.
+She was known for her roles in Magic Sticks (1987) and The Devil's Daughter (1991).

 Early life

-Kelly Curtis was born in Santa Monica, California, the oldest child of actors Tony Curtis and Janet Leigh.
-Her younger sister is actress Jamie Lee Curtis.
-Her paternal grandparents were Hungarian-Jewish immigrants and two of her maternal great-grandparents were Danish.
-The rest of her mother’s ancestry is German and Scots-Irish.
-She has four half-siblings, from her father's remarriages, Alexandra Curtis; Allegra Curtis; Nicholas Curtis, who died of a drug overdose; and Benjamin Curtis.
+Kelly Lee Curtis was born on June 17, 1956, in Santa Monica, California, the elder child of actors Tony Curtis and Janet Leigh.
+She was the older sister of actress Jamie Lee Curtis.
+Her paternal grandparents were Hungarian-Jewish immigrants, and two of her maternal great-grandparents were Danish.
+The rest of her mother's ancestry was German and Scots-Irish.
+She had four half-siblings from her father's later marriages: Alexandra Curtis, Allegra Curtis, Nicholas Curtis (who died of a drug overdose) and Benjamin Curtis.

-Curtis' first appearance on the silver screen was as a young girl in the United Artists action/adventure The Vikings (1958) starring her parents.
+Curtis made her first appearance on film as a young girl in the United Artists action-adventure The Vikings (1958), which starred her parents.
 Her parents divorced in 1962, and her mother later married Robert Brandt.

-In 1978, she graduated from Skidmore College in Saratoga Springs, New York with a degree in business.
-She worked briefly as a stockbroker.
+In 1978, she graduated from Skidmore College in Saratoga Springs, New York, with a degree in business, and worked briefly as a stockbroker.

 Career

 Curtis studied acting at the Lee Strasberg Theatre Institute.
 An article in the Los Angeles Times of July 28, 1982, about the play Say Goodnight, Gracie reads, in part, "Kelly Curtis is Ginny, sadly resigned to not being smart but smartly settled for honest responses.
 Here, writing and performance transcend one-note designation.
 Seated quietly, Curtis delivers a touching monologue that would have been the heart of another and better play, rather than a disarming moment of inspired simplicity."

-She played the role as Shirley in the comedy Magic Sticks (1987) and starred in the leading role as Miriam Kreisl in the horror film The Devil's Daughter (1991).
+She played Shirley in the comedy Magic Sticks (1987) and starred in the leading role of Miriam Kreisl in the horror film The Devil's Daughter (1991).

-On September 14, 1989, she and playwright/producer Scott Morfee (born 1954) were married.
-The couple were then working together on his play with music, Shout and Twist, which she was not only appearing in, but producing.

-Curtis was a regular cast member in the role as Lieutenant Carolyn Plummer during the first season of the crime/action television series The Sentinel (1996).
-Her guest appearances on TV include roles on The Renegades (1983), Star Trek: Deep Space Nine (1993), and Judging Amy (1999).
-She has worked as a production assistant on Freaky Friday (2003), Christmas with the Kranks (2004), and You Again (2010).
+She was a regular cast member as Lieutenant Carolyn Plummer during the first season of the crime-action television series The Sentinel (1996).
+Her guest appearances on TV included roles in The Renegades (1983), Star Trek: Deep Space Nine (1993) and Judging Amy (1999).
+She also worked as a production assistant on several films with her sister, Freaky Friday (2003), Christmas with the Kranks (2004) and You Again (2010).

+Personal life and death

+Curtis married Scott Morfee (born 1954) on September 14, 1989.
+At the time the couple were working together on his musical theater piece, Shout and Twist, in which she appeared and also produced.
+She later married filmmaker John Marsh, with whom she made local documentaries.

+Curtis died at her home in Bellevue, Idaho of natural causes, on May 30, 2026, at the age of 69.
+She spent a week in hospice care before her death.
+Her death was announced by her sister, Jamie Lee, on social media.